September 21, 2020 Industry News

 The March 2019 updates to the law, includes exempting the following from being taxed:

-The tax imposed by the new law does not apply to properties rented for fewer than fourteen (14) days per calendar year.
-It is important to note that these properties are still subject to the other requirements of the law, such as insurance and registration and these properties must file a notice with the Department of Regulation saying they will only rent for less than 14 days and will be responsible for paying the taxes themselves if rented for more than 14 days and did not collect it for the first 14 days.
+The tax imposed by the new law does not apply to properties rented for ourteen (14) days or less per calendar year.
+It is important to note that these properties are still subject to the other requirements of the law, such as insurance and registration and these properties must file a notice with the Department of Regulation saying they will only rent 14 days or less and will be responsible for paying the taxes themselves if rented for more than 14 days and did not collect it for the first 14 days.

 All operators must register with the State of Massachusetts and obtain a certificate number.
 This certificate number will be needed by the intermediary to remit the taxes on behalf of the operator.
 Registration will open July 1, and operators are being given until November 1 to register.
 After November 1, the certificate number will be needed to remit taxes.